cisco-ie/telemetry_stacks/getting_started.md

    # Password: Cisco1234!
    ssh telemetry@10.10.20.25
    ```
 2. Verify we are able to stream data by printing it to stdout.
+If it does not immediately work, wait a couple more seconds.
    ```bash
    cd telemetry_stacks/consumers/xe/
    pipenv shell